Timothy Woods

 A variety of meat laid out in a line

-Beef quality is how tender, juicy, and flavorful is beef.
+Beef quality pertains to the tenderness, juiciness and flavor of the meat.
 Graders also check the fat content, age, raising practices, and source.

 Another important quality factor is marbling or intramuscular fat.
 These are small threads of fat spread between the muscle fibers in beef.
 You see it as white lines going through the steak.
 It resembles a marble pattern, thus the name.